yamunariver/Network/README.md

 A command line interface (CLI) is a software mechanism you use to interact with your operating system using your keyboard.

+## NAS

+Network-attached Storage (NAS) is a file-dedicated Storage device that makes data continuously available for employees to collaborate effectively over a network.
+Any Computer network has interconnected server machines and client machines that send requests to the servers.
+NAS devices are specialized servers that handle only data Storage and file-sharing requests.
+They provide fast, secure, and reliable Storage services to private networks.

+## DataBase

+`A database is an electronically stored, systematic collection of data.` It can contain any type of data, including words, numbers, images, videos, and files.
+You can use software called a database management system (DBMS) to store, retrieve, and edit data.
+In computer systems, the word database can also refer to any DBMS, to the database system, or to an application associated with the database.